 Instructor, The Music Settlement Cleveland

-Violinist, Cleveland Orchestra
+Violinist, The Cleveland Orchestra

-Following her experience as a Sistema Fellow, Isabel founded two El Sistema-inspired programs in Cleveland, El Sistema@Rainey and El Sistema@University Circle.
+A tenured violinist with the Cleveland Orchestra, Isabel founded two El Sistema-inspired programs in Cleveland, El Sistema@Rainey and El Sistema@University Circle.

 Photo: Roger Mastroianni